smprov22/Bamazon/README.md

 ![BamazonManager-menu](/screenshots/bamazonManager-viewproducts-secondmenu.PNG)

 This next screenshot is what is shown when the manager selects the low inventory option.
+This table displays all products with an inventory less than 20.
 Again, I included a menu for further action once the table is displayed.

 ![BamazonManager-menu](/screenshots/bamazonManager-lowinventory.PNG)